 The Son Jarocho is danced by beautiful couples all dressed in white.
 The women wear a two-piece outfit made up by a long, flowing, ample skirt and a sleeveless blouse.
 Both pieces are made with beautiful, light lace that ruffles with the wind.
 Women accentuate their waist with a black velvet apron embroidered with flowers and a red kerchief to the side.
 Women wear their hair up in a bun adorned to the side with flowers, ribbons, and a hair comb.
 A shawl, a fan, and gold jewelry serve to accessorize.
 Men, on the other hand, wear a simple attire including white pants, white long sleeve guayabera, and red kerchief tied around the neck.
 White boots and a hat complete the look.

 Harp, guitar, marimba, and a host of other instruments create the unique sound of the Son Jarocho.
 Unlike simple pre-Hispanic tunes, the son is far more elaborate, and it requires an ensemble.
 There are also special ways to sing the songs and speak the rhymes.
 As is the case in Yucatan, rhymes are not only meant as lyrics, but as a way to narrate stories creatively or get the lady in question to finally say yes.

 Mexican Dance Performances

-Whether you want to learn some traditional dances of Mexico or you are only interested in observing this art form, going to a performance is an inspiring opportunity.
+In the United States, traditional dances from Mexico have made their way into popular dance culture.
+There are many classical Mexican dance groups rehearsing and performing in America.
+Whether you want to learn some of the dances, or you are only interested in observing this art form, going to a performance is an inspiring opportunity.
 The colors, rhythms, and movements of Mexico will come alive through the dancers' performances, and your experiences of Mexican dance will take on a new richness from seeing the dances in person.